-b) The Commission will encourage and support measures adopted by the Member States to train, increase the awareness of, inform and advise all sectors of the public concerned, in particular the legal profession, in the context, for example, of national or regional conferences or seminars organized in the wake of the European Conference in Louvain-la-Neuve in May 1985.

-(1) New Community Action Programme on the promotion of equal opportunities for women (1982-1985) - Action A 1.
-(Supplement No.9 to "Women of Europe")

-- c) The Commission will put forward a Community legal instrument on the principle of the reversal of the burden of proof applying to all equal opportunities measures. - d) The Commission will relaunch the discussion, notably with the social partners, with a view to giving practical effect to the principle of equal pay, particularly in connection with occupational classifications and the notion of work of equal value in the context of its suggestions for a social dialogue at Community level.
+- (b) The Commission will encourage and support measures adopted by the Member States to train, increase the awareness of, inform and advise all sectors of the public concerned, in particular the legal profession, in the context, for example, of national or regional conferences or seminars organized in the wake of the European Conference in Louvain-la-Neuve in May 1985. - (c) The Commission will put forward a Community legal instrument on the principle of the reversal of the burden of proof applying to all equal opportunities measures. - (d) The Commission will relaunch the discussion, notably with the social partners, with a view to giving practical effect to the principle of equal pay, particularly in connection with occupational classifications and the notion of work of equal value in the context of its suggestions for a social dialogue at Community level.